 The Costco Anywhere Visa card has a $0 annual fee, but is only open to Costco members.
 Costco membership fees start at $60 per year and can be charged to the Costco card.
 The Anywhere Visa is issued by Citibank.
 It replaced the Costco TrueEarnings American Express in 2016 when Costco switched from only accepting American Express to only accepting Visa in all of its stores.
 The transition made Costco accessible to millions more customers because a lot more people have Visa cards than Amex cards.

 Having a high enough credit score doesn’t guarantee approval, of course.
 And it’s possible to get approved with a lower score.
-That’s because your ability to pay – income and assets compared to debts and liabilities – matters, too.
+That’s because your ability to pay – income and assets compared to debts and liabilities – matters, too.… read full answer

 Personal credit always is the key.
-Whether you’re interested in the Costco Anywhere Visa or the Costco Anywhere Business Visa, your personal credit standing will largely dictate your odds of approval.
+Whether you’re interested in the Costco Anywhere Visa® Card by Citi or the Costco Anywhere Visa® Business Card by Citi, your personal credit standing will largely dictate your odds of approval.
 All business credit cards base approval decisions on applicants’ personal credit history because it tends to be longer and more predictive.
 They don’t ask for your Social Security number for nothing!